The better the question

 This new way of working removes a typical top-down management style, enabling employees to deliver faster, better and more effective results for both customers and the business as a whole.
 As a completely new initiative, this is being piloted across TNB Retail’s customer-facing business in 2021.

 Notable achievements of the transformation include:

 - The establishment of a new customer-led retail division comprising over 4.5k employees.

 - Segmentation of 9.4 million customers, enabling TNB Retail to better meet their needs.

-- Delivery of new digital experiences to customers, with over 1 million customers now benefiting from smart meters in their homes, and more than 4.8 million of TNB's customers registered and using myTNB app.
+- Delivery of new digital experiences to customers, with over 1 million customers now benefiting from smart meters in their homes, and over 5 million of TNB's customers registered and using myTNB app.

 - A growing solutions business, incubating multiple beyond kWh solutions within its innovation hub such as solar, electric vehicles and energy efficiency.